 What is Data Structuring

-The effort here is to collect information through multiple means like data mining efforts or through bots that extract data from websites, and then to process that information.
-It is this processing that converts the unstructured data into structured, useful and actionable information and insight that businesses can eventually used to formulate strategies and plans.
+The effort here is to collect information through multiple means like data mining efforts or through bots that extract data from websites and then process that information.
+It is this processing that converts the unstructured data into structured, useful, and actionable information and insight that businesses can eventually use to formulate strategies and plans.

 The result of this process is structured, meaningful data that can be further analyzed or used directly to gain business insight.
-The journey from unstructured data to business insight is what the data structuring and processing cycle is all about.
-Its success often determines the success of the role of data to a particular organization.
+The journey from unstructured data to business insight is what the data structuring and processing cycle are all about.
+Its success often determines the success of the role of data in a particular organization.

 Algorithms are usually written based on the criteria of different companies and their usage requirements.
 Their purpose is to either partially or fully automate the process of data classification and categorization in order to save time and effort and to make it easier to sift through larger volumes of data without the need for extensive human intervention.